irsbugs/rust-demo/README.md

 * evcxr_demo_7.ipynb - Reading from Files
 * evcxr_demo_junk.ipynb - GTK+ message box. (takes 15+ mins to load)

+# Rust By Example

 The Rust website provides on-line learning using the technique of Rust By Example.
 See...

 https://doc.rust-lang.org/stable/rust-by-example/

 This has been converted for off-line use with Jupyter-Notebook.
-See [Rust By Example](rust_by_example/README.md)
+See [Rust By Example](rust_by_example)